ninabarzh/broomstick/content/posts/patch-sprint.md

   relative: false
 ---

-The objective of this patch sprint choreography is to elevate the tedious act of patching from a soul-crushing administrative duty into a mildly entertaining team exercise—complete with structured chaos, passive-aggressive incentives, and just enough humiliation to ensure participation.
+The objective of this patch sprint choreography is to change the tedious act of patching from a soul-crushing administrative duty into a mildly entertaining team exercise—complete with structured chaos, passive-aggressive incentives, and just enough humiliation to ensure participation.

-Transform patching from a dreaded chore into a fast, fun, and competitive team activity—complete with gamification, music, and rewards—to eliminate [hackable inertia]({{< relref "tags/hackable-inertia" >}}).
+Change patching from a dreaded chore into a fast, fun, and competitive team activity—complete with gamification, music, and rewards—to eliminate [hackable inertia]({{< relref "tags/hackable-inertia" >}}).

 ---